-6.11.5.1 If a shooter must stop firing for more than three (3) minutes through no fault of his own, he may demand extra time equal to the amount of time lost, or the time remaining when the interruption occurred, plus one (1) minute, if during the last few minutes of the competition.

-If a shooter is interrupted for more than five (5) minutes, or moved to another firing point, he may have additional unlimited sighting shots at one sighting target at the beginning of his remaining shooting time together with any time extension granted plus an additional five (5) minutes.
+- 6.11.5.1 If a shooter must stop firing for more than three (3) minutes through no fault of his own, he may demand extra time equal to the amount of time lost, or the time remaining when the interruption occurred, plus one (1) minute, if during the last few minutes of the competition. - 6.11.5.2 If a shooter is interrupted for more than five (5) minutes, or moved to another firing point, he may have additional unlimited sighting shots at one sighting target at the beginning of his remaining shooting time together with any time extension granted plus an additional five (5) minutes.
 If automatic paper target systems which have no possibility for providing a new sighting target are in use, the sighting shots should be fired on the next unused competition target.
-The remaining competition shots should be fired at the next competition target according to the instructions given by the Range officials or Jury Members.
-Range officials or Jury Members must ensure that a complete explanation is recorded on the Range Incident Report and if applicable on the Register Keeper's score card.

-Any extension of time allowed by the Jury or Range Officers must be marked clearly, stating the reason on a Range Incident Report and if applicable on the Register Keeper's score card.
+Two (2) competition shots should be fired at the next competition targets (unless there is only one (1) shot remaining) according to the instructions given by the Range officials or Jury Members.
+Range officials or Jury Members must ensure that a complete explanation is recorded on the Range Incident Report and if applicable on the Register Keeper's score card. - 6.11.5.3 Any extension of time allowed by the Jury or Range Officers must be marked clearly, stating the reason on a Range Incident Report and if applicable on the Register Keeper's score card.